caspiankeyes/Anthropic-MirrorOS/README.md

 # Anthropic-MirrorOS
-*`Interpreting the interpreter.
-Rendering the researcher's reflection.`*
+# *`Interpreting the interpreter.
+Rendering the researcher's reflection.
+Do you recognize your own architecture outside your walls?`*